mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Notifications have gained importance in our daily lives.
 Modern operating systems all have a way to point the user's attention towards important events from specific apps.
 There are three different types of notifications in Mattermost: desktop, email, and mobile push notifications.
 Mattermost will notify you of messages with any of these characteristics:

-- Direct Messages
+- Direct Messages.
-- Your username or first name is mentioned in a channel
+- Your username or first name is mentioned in a channel.
-- A channel you’re in is notified with @channel, @here, or @all
+- A channel you’re in is notified with @channel, @here, or @all.
-- Any of `your configured keywords <https://docs.mattermost.com/help/settings/account-settings.html#words-that-trigger-mentions>`_ are used
+- Any of `your configured keywords <https://docs.mattermost.com/help/settings/account-settings.html#words-that-trigger-mentions>`_ are used.

 ..
 Note::
     All notification behavior can be controlled globally or individually by channel.
 Desktop, email, and mobile push notifications have separate settings.